 I always time my defrosting duties for when my landlady is out of town, so I can store all my perishables in her full-bodied refrigerator.
 She was in Reno until Saturday.
 My mini fridge died on Friday.
-I had to get a new mini fridge pronto before my landlady came home with a Costco-size load of groceries.
-That gave me twenty-four hours to get my food out of her refrigerator.
+I had to get a new mini fridge pronto before my landlady came home with a Costco-sized load of groceries.
+That left me twenty-four hours to get my food out of her refrigerator.
 So on a day I normally work my second job because my first job doesn’t pay all the bills, I went hunting for a new refrigerator that wasn’t in the budget.

 I scoured the internet for brands, and read reviews.
 Armed with a list of possible candidates, I got in my car.

 First, I headed to Costco.
 I walked the entire store and found zero mini fridges.
 I also found zero food demonstrators, so I had zero sustenance for my epic journey through Costco.

 Next up: Walmart.
 I loathe Walmart only slightly less than I loathe IKEA, mainly because the people who work in Walmart seem profoundly unhappy, and none of them speak my native language, the Queen’s English.
 I traipsed hither and yon looking for mini refrigerators, and finally spied the empty shelves where once they stood.

 “Excuse me,” I said to a young man wearing a blue Walmart smock.
 “Do you have any mini refrigerators in stock?”

 “Si.
 Here.”
 He directed me to the empty shelves and we stood side by side gazing at them.

 “Are there any in back-stock?”
 I wondered aloud.